supabase/realtime/README.md

 SLOT_NAME_SUFFIX           # {string}     This is appended to the replication slot which allows making a custom slot name.
 May contain lowercase letters, numbers, and the underscore character.
 Together with the default `supabase_realtime_replication_slot`, slot name should be up to 64 characters long.
 ```

+## WebSocket URL

+The WebSocket URL is in the following format for local development: `ws://[external_id].localhost:4000/socket/websocket`

+If you're using Supabase's hosted Realtime in production the URL is `wss://[project-ref].supabase.co/realtime/v1/websocket?apikey=[anon-token]&log_level=info&vsn=1.0.0"`

-## Websocket Connection Authorization
+## WebSocket Connection Authorization

-Websocket connections are authorized via symmetric JWT verification.
+WebSocket connections are authorized via symmetric JWT verification.
 Only supports JWTs signed with the following algorithms:

 - HS256
 - HS384